jeremybatesDC/vueGridBaseballCard/README.md

 - Calculations and column stat type -- have user define what kind of stat it is (to make calculation in footer proedictable and logical -- if user wants to add up all the miles per hour, fine, but that can be an override of a sensible defualt)

 --> in addition to preventing jumps by taking up space (the focus UI needs this), CONSIDER a simple ANIMATION to show that a field is opening up to be edited and then is closing back down.

-- TABS: on screens that are wide enough, consider splitting front/back buttons to sides ( for thumbs holding a phone in landscape, for instance).
-Goal here is to have user se 100% all content needed without having to scroll
-  --> make sure tab state is saved locally
-  --> use hashes so BACK works as user expects

 icon for logo placement can be just one def with a single class applied to determine fill.